SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 * The time and date when the Automation was run.
 * The name and description of the associated Playbook.
 * The Playbook’s current status.
-* A link to **View Playbook** in the CSE Automation Service UI.
+* A link to **View Playbook** in the Automation Service UI.

 :::note
 During the Beta, you may have to manually refresh this screen to see the most current Status.
 :::

-If you click **View Playbook**, the CSE Automation Service UI will open to the Playbook Status page:
+If you click **View Playbook**, the Automation Service UI will open to the Playbook Status page:

 <img src={useBaseUrl('img/cse/automations-playbook-status.png')} alt="Playbook status" width="600"/>